Joelwang22/cybersec_notes/OPERATING_SYSTEMS_STUDY_NOTES.md

 Preserve evidence before taking disruptive action.
 Terminating a process may destroy the timeline, memory, handles, and connection state needed to understand what happened.

-### Hooking and injection recall

-1. How do injection and hooking differ?
-2. Why does architecture matter when code enters another process?
-3. Why is an address meaningful only in one process context?
-4. Why can arbitrary copied function bytes fail away from their original image?
-5. What does an IAT hook affect, and what can bypass it?
-6. Why is private executable memory evidence rather than proof?
-7. Why should evidence be preserved before responding?

 ---